Military/National Security Space Activities

 Despite opposition from the Trump White House to the Space Corps idea that passed the House in 2017, in 2018 President Trump became a strong advocate of a “Space Force“ as a separate department from the Air Force.
 He first made his views known in March 2018 to the surprise of DOD and the Air Force officials who had been the strongest opponents of creating any new entity to manage DOD space programs.
 However, Trump directed DOD to create a Space Force as a “separate but equal” sixth military department at a June 2018 meeting of the White House National Space Council.

-Vice President Pence, who chaired the Space Council at the time, released the “section 1601” report overseen by then-Deputy Secretary of Defense Patrick Shanahan in August 2018.
+Vice President Mike Pence, who chaired the Space Council at the time, released the “section 1601” report overseen by then-Deputy Secretary of Defense Patrick Shanahan in August 2018.
 It called for creating a Space Force; a unified combatant command, U.S. Space Command (USSPACECOM); and a Space Development Agency (SDA) to develop cutting edge space technologies.

 USSPACECOM existed from 1985-2002, but was abolished as part of a reorganization of the unified combatant commands following the September 11, 2001 terrorist attacks.

 The President had authority to reestablish USSPACECOM and create SDA on his own.
 USSPACECOM was formally reestablished on August 29, 2019 under the command of Air Force General John “Jay” Raymond, who was also serving as commander of Air Force Space Command.
 SDA was formally established in March 2019 in a memo signed by Shanahan at a time when he was Acting Secretary of Defense.
+(SDA’s status as a separate entity was only temporary.
+By law it was integrated into the Space Force effective October 1, 2022.)

 Creating a U.S. Space Force, however, required congressional authorization.
 After several months of internal discussions, DOD and the White House decided to forego the concept of the Space Force as a sixth military department for now and instead proposed that it be a sixth military service under the Air Force.
 That is similar to the Marine Corps, which is part of the Department of the Navy, and the same as what the House passed in 2017.
 The House called it a Space Corps, but now it is the Space Force.